 Is Cinnamon Safe for People With Diabetes?

-Cinnamon supplements are classified as a food, not a drug.
 Unlike medications, supplement makers don't have to prove their products are safe or effective.
-The FDA, however, can force a supplement from the market if it proves it's unsafe.
+But the FDA can order a supplement off the market if it proves it's unsafe.

 Does Cinnamon Interact With Other Herbs or Drugs?

 The same holds true with diabetes medications.
-If you and your doctor decide cinnamon is right for you, pay close attention to your blood sugar levels.
-Let your doctor know if your blood sugar levels fall too low.
+If you and your doctor decide it's OK for you to try cinnamon, pay close attention to your blood sugar levels.
+Tell your doctor if your levels fall too low.